Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 Image Credit: Dineinvb

-How about trying something really different, like a combo package?
+How about trying something different, like a combo package?
 Not just with food, but with other services or products.

 For example, offer car washes while guests have lunch, or a play area for kids so parents get to eat in peace.